Skip to main content

 • Call Forward Busy (CFB): Forward when subscriber is busy

-• Call Forward No Reply (CFNRy): Forward after timeout (includes timer value)
+• Call Forward No Reply (CFNRy): Forward after timeout (timer value extracted from <CallForwardNoReplyTimer>)

 What is MMTel-Config?โ€‹